wttech/aet/documentation/src/main/wiki/Dictionary.md

 a collector responsible for collecting the source of a page under a given URL.
 Unlike other collectors the *Source Collector* does not use *Web Driver*.
 It connects directly to a web server.

 *Source Comparator*
-a comparator responsible for comparing a collected page source with its pattern.
+a comparator responsible for comparing a collected page source to its pattern.

 *Status Code*
 a response code for the resource request.
 For a detailed list of codes please refer to the Hypertext Transfer Protocol documentation at: http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html.